Skip to main content

 A savings scheme is an agreement you have made with yourself and you can terminate or pause a savings scheme at any time.
 Remember that if you let the savings scheme run continuously, you will achieve your savings goal faster.

-What is the difference between a high-interest account and a regular savings account?
+What is the difference between an ordinary savings account and a high-interest account?

-A high-earning account is a type of savings account with slightly different conditions than a regular savings account.
+A high-interest account is a type of savings account with slightly different terms and conditions to a ordinary savings account.

-What we’re often call “High-interest account"provides a better interest rate, but is often subject to stricter conditions.
-Conditions can be a limited number of withdrawals, a minimum deposit, or that the money can only be used for housing (BSU).
+What we often call a “high-interest account" gives you a better interest rate, but is often subject to stricter conditions.
+Conditions can be a limited number of withdrawals, a minimum deposit, or that the money can only be used for housing (BSU home savings scheme).

 Why are account savings considered safe?